Taiwan Miracle: Background

 After a period of hyperinflation in the late 1940s when the Kuomintang-led government of the Republic of China military regime of Chen Yi overprinted the Taiwanese dollar against the previous Taiwanese yen in the Japanese era, the government introduced a new and stable currency to address hyperinflation.
-Along with the $4 billion in financial aid and soft credit provided by the US (as well as the indirect economic stimulus of US food and military aid) over the 1945–1965 period, and a more direct infusion of 41 Billion US dollars in free development aid up until year 1975 (Now worth $242 Billion US Dollars in 2024 values as adjusted for inflation).
+Along with the $4 billion in financial aid and soft credit provided by the US (as well as the indirect economic stimulus of US food and military aid) over the 1945–1965 period, and a more direct infusion of $41 billion in free development aid up until year 1975 (now worth $242 billion in 2024 values as adjusted for inflation).
 Taiwan thus had the necessary capital to restart its economy.

 A land reform law, inspired by the same one that the Americans were enacting in occupied Japan, removed the landlord class (similar to what happened in Japan), and created a higher number of peasants who, with the help of the state, increased the agricultural output dramatically.
 This marked the beginning of capital accumulation.
 It inverted capital creation, and liberated the agricultural workforce to work in the urban sectors.
 However, the government imposed on the peasants an unequal exchange with the industrial economy, with credit and fertilizer controls and a non monetary exchange to trade agrarian products (machinery) for rice.
 With the control of the banks (at the time, being the property of the government), and import licenses, the state oriented the Taiwanese economy to import substitution industrialization, creating initial capitalism in a fully protected market.

 It also, with the help of USAID, created a massive industrial infrastructure, communications, and developed the educational system.
 Several government bodies were created and four-year plans were also enacted.
 Between 1952 and 1982, economic growth was on average 8.7%, and between 1983 and 1986 at 6.9%.
 The gross national product grew by 360% between 1965 and 1986.
 The percentage of global exports was over 2% in 1986, over other recently industrialized countries, and the global industrial production output grew a further 680% between 1965 and 1986.
 The social gap between the rich and the poor fell (Gini: 0.558 in 1953, 0.303 in 1980), even lower than some Western European countries, but it grew a little in the 80's.
 Health care, education, and quality of life also improved.

 The economist S. C. Tsiang played an influential role in shifting towards an export-oriented trade strategy.
 In 1954, he called for Taiwan to deal with its chronic shortage of foreign exchange by increasing exports rather than reduce imports.
 In 1958, the policymaker K. Y. Yin pushed for the adoption of Tsiang's ideas.